 Any other issue important to you

-Know Your DA - Voter Guides for the 1st and 18th Judicial Districts
+Know Your DA - Voter Guides for the General Election

 The District Attorney (DA) is one of the most powerful players in the criminal justice system and very politically influential!
 In Colorado, the District Attorney has a lot of decision-making authority and responsibility.
 They are also elected officials but oftentimes too little information is known about DA candidates or decisions s/he makes once elected.
-Download the Voter Guides for the 1st and 18th Judicial Districts.
+Voter guides for the 2020 General Election coming soon!

 In 2019, the Colorado Legislature passed HB19-1266 [PDF] and starting on July 1, 2019, if you are on parole or federal supervised release in Colorado, you CAN register to vote and VOTE!